nex3/nex3.github.io/source/blog/160-50-reviews-for-ufo-50.md

 versus "length of run" for me in the entire collection.
 I wasn't sure I was even going to be able to get a _gold_ until I was already on the final row of games, and I'm still a little bit flabbergasted that I managed a cherry.
-But when I got hit, it sure did feel good.
+But when I got it, it sure did feel good.

 <img src="/assets/160/25-party-house.png" class="ufo-disk"> **_Party House_:**
 Absolute natbait.
 I love a deckbuilder, and the particular kinds of resource